 Conditions Coat

-White vinegar can help to improve the shine and softness of your dog's coat.
+White vinegar can help to improve the shine and softness of your dog’s coat, and it can also alleviate dry skin.
 To use white vinegar as a conditioner, mix one part vinegar with two parts water.
 After bathing your dog, use a sponge or washcloth to apply the solution to its coat, then rinse thoroughly.
-This will help to remove any residue, leaving your dog's coat shiny and soft.
+This will help to remove any residue, leaving your dog’s coat shiny and soft.

 Dog Collar